Greenest-Guy/CMU-Africa-picoMini-Writeup/README.md

 **Description:**

 ```
-The SOC team discovered a suspiciously large log file after a recent breach.
-When they opened it, they found an enormous block of encoded text instead of typical logs.
+The SOC team discovered a suspiciously large log file after a
+recent breach.
+When they opened it, they found an enormous block
-Could there be something hidden within?
-Your mission is to inspect the resulting file and reveal the real purpose of it.
+of encoded text instead of typical logs.
+Could there be something
+hidden within?
+Your mission is to inspect the resulting file and
-The team is relying on your skills to uncover any concealed information within this unusual log.
+reveal the real purpose of it.
+The team is relying on your skills
+to uncover any concealed information within this unusual log.
 Download the encoded data here: Logs Data.
-Be prepared—the file is large, and examining it thoroughly is crucial .
+Be prepared—the file
+is large, and examining it thoroughly is crucial.
 ```

 **Steps to Solve:**